- Formula: CsI

 - Prototypical structure: CsCl

-What follows is the calculated isotope pattern for the CsI unit with the most intense ion set to 100%.
+The chart below shows the calculated isotope pattern for the formula CsI with the most intense ion set to 100%.

 The data on these compounds pages are assembled and adapted from the primary literature and several other sources including the following.